Software

 For one-off needs I don't mind downloading native apps directly from someone's website, but for things I use regularly I prefer app stores/repositories as they make updates easier.

 On Android I use F-Droid quite a lot, it follows a similar model to Linux's, but only contains FOSS software.
-I use the Droidify client as I prefer the design to the official F-Droid one, and helpfully it already includes a lot of 3rd party repositories which I sometimes use.
+I use the Droidify client as I prefer the design to the official F-Droid one, and helpfully it already includes many 3rd party repositories which I make use of.

 Maps